Infineon/20835B1/platforms/20835_readme.txt

 ----
 CYW920835REF-RCU-01:
-    60-QFN package, reference remote hardware, analog microphone, 16 buttons (Power, Up, Down, Left, Right, etc), LEDs (for debug only), USB connector for power, programming and USB-UART bridge.
+    60-QFN package, reference remote hardware, analog microphone, 16 buttons (Power, Up, Down, Left, Right, etc), LEDs (for debug only), and a USB connector for power, programming, and USB-UART bridge.
     Note: Max UART baud rate is 3M

 Software Tools
 --------------
-Following applications are installed with ModusToolbox on your computer.
+The following applications are installed with ModusToolbox on your computer.

-BT Spy :
+BT Spy:
     BTSpy is a trace viewer utility that can be used with WICED BT platforms to view protocol and application trace messages from the embedded device.
 The utility is located in the folder below.
 For more information, see readme.txt